Ullerman/Mod_downloader/README.md

 # Mod_downloader
- A simple python app that downloads minecraft mods in to you folder automaticly
+ A simple python app that downloads minecraft mods in to your modding folder -directory does not work just for show currently